 - a.
 6 credit hours of English Composition I & II - b.
 3 credit hours of college level Mathematics - c.
-3 credit hours of introduction to data processing or a higher level computer class d.
+3 credit hours of introduction to data processing or a higher level computer class (other technical courses may be substituted for college algebra and introduction to data processing with the approval of the Vice President for Learning). - d.
 All 12 credit hours of the core academic/ technical courses must be successfully completed with a cumulative grade point average of 2.0 within the first 30 semester hours (excluding developmental classes) of enrollment with NWACC.